-The Fairfield Metropolitan Housing Authority reopened the Housing Choice Voucher Program Waiting List on September 6th, 2017.
-The HCV Waiting List will remain open through October 5th, 2017.
+The Fairfield Metropolitan Housing Authority closed the Housing Choice Voucher Program Waiting List on October 5th, 2017.
+However, FMHA is still accepting applications from veterans and emancipated youth.

 - Obtain a printable application online by clicking here to download a PDF version, or by requesting, in writing, an application be mailed to you.
 Please be sure to include your return mailing address.